adrian-moore/github.io/index.md

 ```

-Of course, if this was on the phone there would be some pleasantries before asking your question, and no delay caused by tying.
+Of course, if this was on the phone there would be some pleasantries before asking your question, and no delay caused by typing.
 But hey, this isn't the phone!
 Big deal, there's a slight delay!

 aka.ms/nohello wants you to do this: